turingschool-examples/quantified-self-starter-kit/README.md

 3. Under the Github Pages section of Options, select 'master' as your source

-Now when you `npm run build`, commit and push to master, you should be able to see your application at <https://your-github-username.github.io/quantified-self>.
+Be sure to `npm run build` and commit before each push to master.
+A few seconds after you push up, you should be able to see your application at <https://your-github-username.github.io/quantified-self>.

 ## Run the Server